-Off the Record with Elias Viljanen & Tommi Portimo
+Off the Record with Elias Viljanen & Tommi Portimo of Sonata Arctica

-One of the original best Finnish power metal bands is back around with a new album this year, called “Clear Cold Beyond,” which had a pre-listening session in mid-January where I had the rare opportunity to talk to some of the other band members: Tommi Portimo (drums) and Elias Viljanen (guitars).
+One of the original best Finnish power metal bands is back around with a new album this year, called “Clear Cold Beyond,” which had a pre-listening session in mid-January where I had the rare opportunity to talk to some of the other band members for a change: Tommi Portimo (drums) and Elias Viljanen (guitars).
 However, since this series is called Off the Record, rather than talking about the new material, I asked them to reflect on their musical journey, share some stories, as well as some lessons that they’ve learned along the way.

 Unfortunately, this interview was in a very dark bar, with a lot of background noise, so I opted to just type it out rather than force people through something they can neither see nor hear very well.
 In the future, I hope to keep my interviews restricted to quiet, well-lit places!